compneurolinglab/music_eeg/modules/Demo/README.md

 ## Demo Module

-This folder contains demo notebooks for feature extraction, speech synthesis, and CNN-based prediction used in the Music-EEG Cognition project.
+This folder contains demo notebooks for feature extraction(and merge), training data synthesis, and CNN-based prediction used in the Music-EEG Cognition project.

 ### Notebooks